Mr Ben Shelton

 Conference (2 outputs)

-Shelton B, Nesbitt K, 'Evaluating WaveWatch: An ambient display of web traffic', ACM International Conference Proceeding Series (2017)
+Shelton B, Nesbitt K, 'Evaluating WaveWatch: an ambient display of web traffic', Proceedings of the Australasian Computer Science Week Multiconference, Geelong, Australia (2017) [E1]

 Shelton B, Nesbitt K, 'The aesthetic awareness display - A new design pattern for ambient information systems', ACM International Conference Proceeding Series (2016) [E1]